surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 `memory_get_peak_usage()` returns the peak ZendMM recorded in its life.

 > Important : Nothing forces the C developers to use ZendMM.
 Anyone developing an extension (for example) could absolutely not use ZendMM and rely directly on malloc/free, thus allocating dynamic memory that will not be seen by ZendMM and `memory_get_usage()`, *memory_limit* etc...
 Here, you may use your OS to monitor this.
 Obviously, C developers know that and heavily rely on ZendMM, but still.
-Also, note that PHP's source code itself uses ZendMM, but sometimes, somewhere, no. Some parts of code use persistent allocs or directly malloc/free.

-> That's why `memory_get_usage()` give an average information, often accurate, but not 100% accurate on a byte-basis.
+> `memory_get_usage()` give an average information, often accurate, but not 100% accurate on a byte-basis.
 Use your OS for that.

 ###Tuning